zenliver/wp-study/wp-content/plugins/content-protector/readme.txt

 = Shortcode =

-`[content_protector password="{string}" identifier="{string}" cookie_expires="{string|int}" ajax="{true|{string}}"]...[/content_protector]`
+`[content_protector password="{string}" identifier="{string}" cookie_expires="{string|int}"]...[/content_protector]`

 * `password` - Specifies the password that unlocks the protected content.
 Upper- and lower-case Latin alphabet letters (A-Z and a-z), numbers (0-9), and "." and "/" only.
 Set `password` to "CAPTCHA" to add a CAPTCHA to your access form.
 * `identifier` <em>(Optional)</em> - Used to differentiate between multiple instances of protected content
 * `cookie_expires` <em>(Optional)</em> - If set, put a cookie on the user's computer so the user doesn't need to re-enter the password when revisiting the page.
-* `ajax` <em>(Optional)</em> - Load the protected content using AJAX instead of reloading the page.
-Set to "true" to activate, but you must also set the `identifier` attribute in order to use this.

 = Template/Conditional Tag =

 `content_protector_is_logged_in( $password = "", $identifier = "", $post_id = "", $cookie_expires = "" )`

 * `$password`, `$cookie_expires`, and `$identifier` are defined the same as their analogous attributes above. `$post_id` is the Post ID.
-* Returns `true` if the user is currently authorized to access the content protected by a Content Protector shortcode matching those parameters.
+* Returns `true` if the user is currently authorized to access the content protected by a Passster shortcode matching those parameters.
 * All arguments are <strong>required</strong>.

 = Notes =

 1. `cookie_expires` can be either a string or an integer.
 If it's an integer, it's processed as the number of seconds before the cookie expires; set it to "0" to make the cookie expire when the browser is closed.
-If it's a string, it can be either a duration (e.g., "2 weeks") or a human-readable date/time description with timezone identifier (e.g., "January 1, 2014 12:01 AM America/New York").
-The plugin uses PHP's <a href="http://www.php.net/manual/en/function.strtotime.php">strtotime</a>
+If it's a string, it can be either a duration (e.g., "2 weeks")
-function to process dates/times, so anything it can understand can be used depending on your server configuration.
-2. While the use of `identifier` is optional, you *must* set it if you want to apply custom CSS or use AJAX with a specific access form, or to use Shared Authorization.
+2. While the use of `identifier` is optional, you *must* set it if you want to apply custom CSS with a specific access form, or to use Shared Authorization.
 3. While you don't need to set `identifier` if you want to want to set a cookie for specific protected content, editing that content in the future will invalidate any cookies set for it (this may actually be desired behaviour, depending on what you're trying to do).
 4. Basically, when in doubt, set the `identifier` attribute.
 You'll thank yourself later.